 Roads and waterways

-The Dutch economy relies heavily on transport and logistics; the main economic centres must remain accessible.
+The Dutch economy relies heavily on mobility, transport and logistics; the main economic centres must remain accessible.
 Smart working methods and innovations in traffic management, road design and traffic models offer opportunities for getting the most out of our road and waterway network and the opportunities for using them safely.

 Rijkswaterstaat is responsible for maintaining and improving the Netherlands’ trunk road network.
 Our road design methodology helps ensure that our road network performs well.
 And we achieve that with dynamic solutions such as rush-hour lanes that are only opened in heavy traffic.